 Think about it: If you're a guy and your friends all have sexual photos of girls on their phones, you may feel pressured to do the same; especially if your "guy" friends single you out if you don't.

 On the flip side, if you’re a girl and other girls are boasting about sending pictures to their boyfriends you may feel you need to do the same; especially if you feel like "everyone else is doing it."

 They may be in love...

 Remember your first love?
-To the love-stricken teen it's easy to cave to the pressure when you think "this is the one."
+To the love-stricken teen, it's easy to cave to the pressure when you think "this is the one."
 You believe with all of your heart this is the person you're destined to be with for eternity.
 Dramatic, yeah, but remember those teen years?
-To you this person is trustworthy and you would do anything, and I mean anything, for them.
-To the teen who's in need of this type of attention or in need of love and acceptance, he/she may give in and do something he'll/she'll later regret.
+To you, this person is trustworthy and you would do anything, and I mean anything, for them.
+To the teen who needs this type of attention or needs love and acceptance, he/she may give in and do something he'll/she'll later regret.

 They may not be thinking...